ishakarki/MyCloset/checkpoints/Homework4.md

     - bottoms: pants/shorts/skirts, shirts: t-shirt/longshirt/blouse/tanktop, sweaters: jackets/cardigans/pullovers, onepieces: shortdresses/longdresses/jumpsuits/rompers
   - user also gives input of clothing color, type of occasion, and if it is patterned
 - slideshow of full closet
-  - separated by tops, bottoms ,onepieces, and sweaters
+  - separated by tops, bottoms, onepieces, and sweaters
   - displays the images of the clothes
   - switch between different images using the previous and next buttons

+Differences from Original Plan:

+- better UI (for mobile-friendly view/modernization) was not implemented
+  - the random outfit generator/classes took more time and effort than expected

 Next Deadline Plan: